Talkin' Baseball

 "Talkin' Baseball (Willie, Mickey & The Duke)" is a 1981 song written and performed by Terry Cashman.
 The song describes the history of American major league baseball from the 1950s to the beginning of the 1980s.
 The song was originally released during the 1981 Major League Baseball strike, and was inspired by a picture of the three outfielders of the title (Willie Mays, Mickey Mantle, and Duke Snider) together.
-(Joe DiMaggio was also in the photograph, but he was left out of the song and airbrushed from the record's picture sleeve.)
+(Others are also in the photograph, but were left out of the song and airbrushed from the record's picture sleeve.)
 The original sheet music for the song is a part of the Cooperstown Collection, and Cashman was honored at the 2011 Hall Of Fame weekend.

 Each version begins with a synthesizer version of the first ten notes of the song "Take me Out to the Ballgame", before the singing starts.
 Each version ends on a fade.

 A parody of the song, entitled "Talkin' Softball", also sung by Cashman, appeared in the 1992 episode of The Simpsons ("Homer at the Bat").
 It can also be found on the 1999 CD compilation Go Simpsonic With the Simpsons.

-Talkin' Baseball closes out the It's Always Sunny in Philadelphia episode "The Gang Beats Boggs".
+Talkin' Baseball closes out the It's Always Sunny in Philadelphia episode "The Gang Beats Boggs", and would also feature in a later follow-up episode, "The Gang Beats Boggs: Ladies Reboot".